grafana/k6-docs/src/data/markdown/docs/03 cloud/04 Integrations/05 Cloud APM.md

 excerpt: 'How to export metrics from k6 Cloud to APM platforms'
 ---

-k6 Cloud platform supports exporting metrics to APM platforms, thereby enabling users to export metrics from a running test in near real-time to their preferred [APM](https://en.wikipedia.org/wiki/Application_performance_management) platform(s).
+k6 Cloud supports exporting metrics to APM platforms, enabling users to export metrics from a running test to their preferred [APM](https://en.wikipedia.org/wiki/Application_performance_management) platform(s) in near real-time.

-> ⭐️ APM integrations are available on Pro and Enterprise plans, as well as the annual Team plan and Trial.
+> ⭐️ APM integrations are available on Pro and Enterprise plans, as well as on the annual Team plan and Trial.

 ## Supported APM Providers